nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 ## Definitions

-A slightly strange use of a JSON schema standard that we use for Nextflow schema is `definitions`.
+A slightly strange use of a JSON schema standard that we use for Nextflow schema is `defs`.

 JSON schema can group variables together in an `object`, but then the validation expects this structure to exist in the data that it is validating.
 In reality, we have a very long "flat" list of parameters, all at the top level of `params.foo`.

-In order to give some structure to log outputs, documentation and so on, we group parameters into `definitions`.
+In order to give some structure to log outputs, documentation and so on, we group parameters into `defs`.
 Each `definition` is an object with a title, description and so on.
-However, as they are under `definitions` scope they are effectively ignored by the validation and so their nested nature is not a problem.
+However, as they are under `defs` scope they are effectively ignored by the validation and so their nested nature is not a problem.
 We then bring the contents of each definition object back to the "flat" top level for validation using a series of `allOf` statements at the end of the schema, which reference the specific definition keys.